 Bonds payable are carried at their unpaid principal balances.
-Because the Agency is the issuer of the state appropriation-backed bonds they are included in this category but are not pledged or available to secure bondholders or creditors of Minnesota Housing.
+Because the Agency is the issuer of the state appropriation-backed bonds they are included in this category but amounts held in funds securing those bonds are not pledged or available to secure other bondholders or creditors of Minnesota Housing.